livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 As time goes on, I'd like to swap in new versions of the videos in here if need be.
 I'm imagining someone in the comments asking a really good question, or me from the future realizing that something could have been worded in a way that's easier to understand.

-Also, EBMusEd itself is still being worked on by the community, and people have expressed interest in possibly even changing how it works for better integration with CoilSnake, the
+Also, EBMusEd and the process of music hacking itself is still being worked on by the community!
+So if anything changes significantly, I'd want to update these videos to reflect that.

 Well, I hope you enjoy!